JeffreyChuCPA/Risk-of-Rain-2-Multishop-Simulator/README.md

 https://docs.google.com/spreadsheets/d/1pf3FsQaPXJtlf6j0P0R5G2aK87m0qPxM2XWKUNHPn3Q/edit#gid=0

+# Remaining Items

+- Build backend and database
+- CSS animations for when items are selected

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.